lban2049/lodash/.aigne/doc-smith/docs/api-function.md

 ---

 This section covers the core functional utilities in Lodash.
-Mastering these functions will help you write more concise, declarative code.
+Mastering these functions will help in writing more concise and declarative code.
 Next, you can explore the [Lang](./api-lang.md) section for utilities like type checking and object cloning.